Publications

 GeoBEM Series: Geospatial computing for Urban-scale building energy solutions

-Published in Sustainable Cities and Society, Building and Environment, 2025
+Published in Nexus, Sustainable Cities and Society, Building and Environment, 2025

-Intro: Cities drive global energy demand and emissions, yet urban-scale building energy modeling (UBEM) remains constrained by fragmented geospatial integration.
-Our GeoBEM framework bridges this gap by unifying GIS, automation, and physics-based simulations to enable high-resolution energy modeling across cities.
-We are currently leveraging this platform to test various building materials, retrofitting strategies, and green finance applications, with multiple exciting studies underway - stay tuned for forthcoming findings!
+Intro: Cities account for a large share of global energy use and emissions, yet urban-scale building energy modeling (UBEM) is still limited by data gaps and nonstandard geospatial workflows.
+Our GeoBEM framework bridges this gap by unifying GIS integration, automated data pipelines, and physics-based simulations to enable high-resolution energy modeling across cities.
+We are leveraging this platform to evaluate various building materials, retrofit strategies, and green finance applications, with multiple exciting studies underway - stay tuned for forthcoming findings!

 PhD thesis: Enhancing Building Energy Modelling in Urban Climate Simulation